dwarkeshsp/hugoblog/content/posts/great-founder-theory.md

 I am interviewing Samo Burja tomorrow, and I wanted to collect my thoughts on his [great founder theory](https://samoburja.com/wp-content/uploads/2020/11/Great_Founder_Theory_by_Samo_Burja_2020_Manuscript.pdf).

 The problem with theories of history is that they are all correct.
-History is very complicated, and almost any explanation can project it onto some valid subspace of the past.
+History is very complicated, and many explanations are required in order to account for it.
 At current margins, I would say that great men, technological and economic development, and randomness are underrated while great ideas, group conflict, and geography are overrated.

 That being said, I have learned a tremendous amount from Samo’s great founder theory (that’s why I’m interviewing him!) and I’m really glad he’s exploring the explanatory power of this model.